-The NPC returned to the community and reviewed a draft version of this report with the Hamlet Council, Hunters and Trappers Organization, and the Community Lands and Resource Committee.
+The NPC returned to the community to review a draft version of this report with the Hamlet Council, Hunters and Trappers Organization, and Community Lands and Resource Committee.
 The meeting included:

-- A presentation of a draft version of this report - An overview of the mapped information that was recorded for each topic: - o Protecting and Sustaining the Environment - o Encouraging Conservation Planning - o Building Healthier Communities - o Encouraging Sustainable Economic Development - o Mixed Use - General discussion and comments including: - o Opportunities to provide additional comments.
+- A presentation of a draft version of this report - An overview of the mapped information that was recorded for each topic: - o Protecting and Sustaining the Environment - o Encouraging Conservation Planning - o Building Healthier Communities - o Encouraging Sustainable Economic Development - o Mixed Use - Potential changes to the classification of a few mapped areas were discussed and agreed to. - General discussion and comments including: - o Timelines for completion - o Opportunities to provide additional comments